dingtianding/dingtianding/README.md

 ### Hello, World!  👋

 My name is Dean.
 I'm a full stack software engineer and web developer based in New York City.
-I have a passion for putting practical experiences and crazy ideas into accessible technology for everyone.

 - 🌱 I’m currently learning Python and Typescripts.
 - 💬 Ask me about something to do in NYC